Removal of singularities and Gromov compactness for symplectic vortices: Introduction and main results

-where $\map{\pi}{P}{\Sig}$ is the bundle projection.
+where $\map{\pi}{P}{\Sig}$ denotes the bundle projection.
 We will usually not distinguish between these two viewpoints in the notation and switch freely from one to the other, depending on the situation. \end{remark}